Lockheed: The World's Most Expensive Weapon

 - Warren Buffett

 Lockheed has substantial patents surrounding the F-35 that make it impossible for another firm to come in and replace it.
 Not only that, Lockheed's buyers would suffer immense switching costs if they attempted to transition to a new product.
-The cost required to retrain and develop new processes around a new product far out way the cost of the current F-35.
+The cost required to retrain and develop new processes around a new product far outweigh the cost of the current F-35.

 Another advantage Lockheed has is its impressive network.
 Most NATO countries use Lockheed jets in their fleets.
 This further adds to the complications for the U.S. to switch to a new manufacturer.